rovertronic/Mario-Builder-64/README.md

   - Use `render_multi_image` to draw large texture rectangles consisting of multiple images on the screen.
   - More info in `puppyprint.c`
 - Wiseguy's Farcall TLB mapping allows to store executable code inside uncompressed segments, that can be loaded and ran as needed, instead of it having to be loaded at all times.
 See `farcall.h` in the include folder for instructions and details.
+- Red Coin Stars now support up to 99 red coins!
+In addition, multi-area red coin missions can now be created by setting the 2nd behavior paramater of the red coin star to the number of reds required for the star to spawn.
 # UltraSM64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).